-If you have waste you have a legal 'Duty of Care'i.
+If you have waste you have a legal 'Duty of Care'ii.
 The Duty of Care applies to everyone involved in handling the waste: from the person who produces it to the person who finally disposes of or recovers it.

-This means that the road owner/operator and the contractor as well as any subcontractors have a legal duty to ensure that waste produced from a site is accurately assessed and described, handled correctly, carried by authorised carriers and disposed of at a suitably permitted site.
-Records of any waste transfer must be kept for at least 2 years.
+This means that the road owner/operator and the contractor as well as any subcontractors have a legal duty to ensure that waste produced from a site is accurately assessed and described, handled correctly, carried by authorised carriers and disposed of at a suitably permitted or licenced site.
+Records of any waste transfer must be kept for at least 2 years (3 years for hazardous waste).
 In general, responsibility for duty of care cannot be delegated to another company or contractor.

-If any form of excavation in a bituminous pavement is required the Designer or scheme complier has a duty under the regulations to determine whether or not any materials encountered could be hazardous waste.
-The Designer also has a duty to minimise construction hazards, and inform the Contractor of any remaining hazards, under the Construction (Design and Management) Regulations 2015.
+If any form of excavation in a bituminous pavement is required, the Designer or scheme complier has a duty under the regulationsii to determine whether or not any materials encountered could be hazardous waste.
+The Designer also has a duty to minimise construction hazards, and inform the Contractor of any remaining hazards, under the Construction (Design and Management) Regulations 2015iii.